PhantomOffKanagawa/CapstonePather/README.md

 This tool is built primarily for a university project related to an indoor navigation application.

+This tool was rapidly prototyped alongside GitHub copilot in VS Code.
+Most PyGame visualization functions were developed primarily with this tool while most functionality was developed with minimal input.

 ## Features

 - **Interactive Visualization**: Pan, zoom, and select spaces in your SVG floor plans